siongui/userpages/content/articles/2015/02/02/bash-list-files-recursively-and-rename%en.rst

 [Bash] List All Files in Directory Recursively and Rename
 #########################################################

-:tags: sed, find, Bash, Commandline, String Manipulation,
+:tags: sed, find command, Bash, Commandline, String Manipulation,
        List Files in Directory
 :category: Bash
 :summary: List all files in a directory recursively (i.e., including